yuantailing/cgservice/README.md

 1. Create *openvpn/conf/server.key* (see *openvpn/conf/server.key.sample* for the format).
 1. Copy *openvpn/conf/settings.py.sample* to *openvpn/conf/settings.py* and edit it (fill `CLIENT_SECRET`).
 1. Build and run.

+### letsencrypt

+1. Copy *letsencrypt/sites.env.sample* to *letsencrypt/sites.env* and edit it.
+1. Build and run.

+Letsencrypt is not a part of docker-compose, it should be run in cycles.
+Apache2 should be running when renewing certificates.

 ## todo